ferrocene/ferrocene/ferrocene/doc/safety-manual/src/degraded-environment.rst

 must verify that the values of these variables have not been set prior to using the Ferrocene toolchain.

-The following environment variables may not be set prior to using the Ferrocene toolchian.
+The following environment variables must not be set prior to using the Ferrocene toolchian.

 * ``RUST_TARGET_PATH``